TFQA: Tools for Quantitative Archaeology

 If the printers are set up properly, all you have to do is run the program from a Command Prompt window as described above.
 Tell the program, Yes you want to Plot the results to a plotter or Laserjet printer, that the HPGL output should go to PRN, and that the HP Laserjet or Plotter Paper Size is L for Laserjet.
 Then, just before it produces the plot, it asks you if you want to Plot the output, reply Yes.
 This sends the output to the printer.

 Creating Graphics from the Data

 It is a lot more trouble, but you can extract the data necessary to create the plot from the PLT file.
 For example, if you look at the .PLT file produced by Divers (not the .HPG file produced by DivPlt that actually contains the plot) you will see that it contains all the data needed to create the plots.
 You can read that data into a statistics or graphing program and use it to create plots.
+The R statsitics platform works well for this.
 For Divers, the composition of the .plt file is as follows.
 (You won't need all of this information):

 for each element, the element proportion